Imprology improv training logo

 Status

-In The Secret of Our Success, Joseph Henrich draws a line between dominance-based status and prestige-based status, and he argues that prestige is a distinct evolutionary strategy, not a soft version of dominance.
+In The Secret of Our Success, Joseph Henrich distinguishes between dominance-based and prestige-based status and argues that prestige is an evolutionary strategy in its own right, with its own logic and social function.

 Dominance

-Status achieved through coercion, intimidation, force, or the ability to impose costs on others.
-This is common across many primate species and human societies.
+Dominance-based status is achieved through coercion, intimidation, force, or the ability to impose costs on others.
+This form of status is widespread across primate species and human societies alike.
+It relies on pressure.
+Others yield because resistance carries a price.

 Zootrophic rehearsal, London, 2016